argoproj-labs/argocd-operator/docs/reference/argocd.md

 Processors.Status | 20 | The number of status processors.
 Resources | [Empty] | The container compute resources.
 LogLevel | info | The log level to be used by the ArgoCd Application Controller component.
 Valid options are debug, info, error, and warn.
+Sharding.enabled | false | Whether to enable sharding on the ArgoCD Application Controller component.
+Useful when managing a large number of clusters to relieve memory pressure on the controller component.
+Sharding.replicas | 1 | The number of replicas that will be used to support sharding of the ArgoCD Application Controller.

 ### Controller Example